All parents want a healthy baby. But sometimes the happy event of childbirth can take an unpredictable turn.

 Ask for help and support

-If possible, ask your family and loved ones to help you by taking care of the house, minding your other children, or taking turns being with your baby.
+If possible, ask your family and loved ones to help you by taking care of the house or minding your other children.
 You may not always be able to be at the hospital, especially if you have other children.

 In the case of a prolonged hospital stay, it’s essential that you get enough rest to stay healthy and to be able to care for your baby when she arrives or returns home.
 Remember that your child will need you not only during the hospitalization but afterwards as well.